YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Avoid copying a low straight hairline from a photo

-A photo can be useful for taste, but it should not become a surgical tracing paper.
-Many Asian patients bring examples with a low, straight, broad hairline because that looks clean in one angle or with one hairstyle.
+A reference photo can be useful for taste, but it cannot become the surgical plan.
+Many Asian patients bring examples with a low, straight, broad hairline because that looks clean from one angle or with one hairstyle.
 On a real scalp, a copied line can look too flat, too youthful, or too dense in the wrong place.

-The separate guide on low straight hairline planning explains this risk in more detail.
+Low straight hairline planning is where this risk becomes very practical.
 For Asian patients, I pay special attention to how a straight dark front can catch light and shadow.
 If the transition zone is too abrupt, the eye sees a border instead of natural hair.

-A natural result usually needs small irregularities, soft single-hair placement, and a curve that belongs to the face.
-The design should still look acceptable when the hair is wet, brushed up, cut shorter, or seen under hard light.
+A natural result often needs small irregularities, soft single-hair placement, and a curve that belongs to the face.
+I also judge the design under less flattering conditions, because the line still has to look natural when the hair is wet, brushed up, cut shorter, or seen under hard light.

 Straight dark hair can expose the front row